 FASTING IN THE BIBLE

 Fasting was an expected spiritual discipline in both the Old and New Testament.
 In fact, we see examples of fasting in the Bible from several significant biblical figures.
 Moses, for example, fasted at least two recorded 40-days periods (Deuteronomy 9:18-19, Exodus 34:28).
 Jesus also fasted for 40 days and nights (Matthew 4:2).

-Jesus encouraged in his followers an intentional approach to fasting as a spiritual tool, not a biblical law.
+Jesus modeled and taught His followers that fasting is a spiritual tool to seek God's face, not a Biblical law to enforce.
+It is a cry of the heart to grow in intimacy with Jesus, not a ritual to observe for the sake of being "holy."
 When a Pharisee questioned Jesus about why his disciples weren’t fasting like the Pharisees, he offered his own guidance on the role of fasting.
 Comparing his disciples to guests at a wedding, Jesus said “The wedding guests cannot mourn as long as the bridegroom is with them, can they?
 The days will come when the bridegroom is taken away from them, and then they will fast” (Matthew 9:14-16).
 This teaching applies to us today.
 When we fast, we draw close to Jesus.